 }

-<ListView [items]="cities$ | async" class="list-group">
+next to it, like this:<ListView [items]="cities$ | async" class="list-group">

 <ng-template let-city="item">